-Changes have been made to encourage user-friendly and readable assessment reports that synthesise the evidence for a SpLD, rather than report, one test at a time, the results of each test administered.
-It is expected that training will be offered by SASC authorised organisations for assessors wishing to explore how best to incorporate these changes into their report writing.
+Changes were made to encourage user-friendly and readable assessment reports that synthesise the evidence for a SpLD rather than report, one test at a time, the results of each test administered.
+Training has been offered by SASC authorised organisations for assessors wishing to explore how best to incorporate these changes into their report writing.